Calcium

 Clinical Significance

 In conditions such as hypoproteinemia (low albumin levels), total serum calcium may appear reduced.
 However, the biologically active fraction (ionized calcium) may remain normal.
+This phenomenon is known as pseudohypocalcemia, where laboratory values can be misleading if albumin levels are not considered.

 2. Ionized Calcium (Physiologically Active Form)